ChirantanGhosh/LSTM_Text_Generation/README.md

  # Used Keras as the framework
  # Backend-Tensorflow (Python)
  # Not fully trained on 50 epochs due to too much time consumption
+# Used ipython cygwin shell for executing the code on Amazon P2.xlarge instance